Shell脚本概述 Shell Script

 find . -type f -name "*.sh"

-• -type f indicates that the file type we are looking for is a text based file.
+.represents the current directory.
+You can change the path accordingly.-type findicates that the file type we are looking for is a text based file.*.shtells to match all files ending with.sh.

 Todo